 Why Consider an Assessment?

 The value of an assessment is its ability to improve performance – to improve outcomes and drive tangible organizational results.
 There is growing evidence of the value of systemic organizational assessments.
-Consider the data from one study in 2011.
-Organizations that won their state quality award compared to a control group show superior performance:
+One study showed that organizations that use Baldrige and won their state quality award (like PEN) compared to a control group show superior performance:

 - Operating profit margins of 46.8% versus 2.7%

 - Return on assets of 10.3% versus -5.5%